Home

 Everyone at the company got all worked up into a huge lather over this and I was the lightening rod.

 This had nothing to do with the money.
-In preparing for an interview, the candidate did not consult with the company.
+In preparing for an interview, the job seeker simpley did not consult with the company.
 So everyone assumed he went on a joy ride to Miami for the weekend.

-After all the huffing and puffing do you think they could be reasoned with?
+After all the huffing and puffing do you think my client could be reasoned with?

 Nope.